Dependency theory: Aid dependency

-History of aid dependence
+Instilling aid dependency

-International development aid became widely popularized post World-War Two due to first-world countries trying to create a more open economy as well as cold war competition.
-In 1970, the United Nations agreed on 0.7% of Gross National Income per country as the target for how much should be dedicated for international aid.
-In his book “Ending Aid Dependence”, Yash Tondon describes how organizations like the International Monetary Fund (IMF) and the World Bank (WB) have driven many African countries into dependency.
-During the economic crisis in the 1980s and the 1990s, a great deal of Sub-Saharan countries in Africa saw an influx of aid money which in turn resulted in dependency over the next few decades.
-These countries became so dependent that the President of Tanzania, Benjamin W. Mkapa, stated that “Development aid has taken deep root to the psyche of the people, especially in the poorer countries of the South.
-It is similar to drug addiction.”
+International development aid became widely popularized after World War II; first-world countries sought to create a more open economy and Cold War competition.
+In 1970, the United Nations set a target of 0.7% of gross national income per country as a recommended level of international aid.
+In his book Ending Aid Dependence, Yash Tandon describes how organizations like the International Monetary Fund (IMF) and the World Bank (WB) drove many sub-Saharan African countries into dependency with an influx of aid money during the economic crises in the 1980s and the 1990s, undermining their economic independence and self-direction.

-Motives for giving aid
+In 2001, Benjamin W. Mkapa, President of Tanzania, noted that "Mr. Koehler and Mr. Wolfensohn have written in the International Herald Tribune arguing the case for really speeding [the] opening up of the OECD markets to products from sub-Saharan Africa...
+We would earn so much more than we are possibly getting by bilateral aid if those markets were just open to us...
+They put it around $100 billion per year," compared to "asking every day for a dollar here, a dollar there in bilateral aid."
+He cited a simultaneous need for "the resources with which to undertake modernization... protection [from global powers]... [and] access to the more developed markets."

-While the widespread belief is that aid is motivated only by assisting poor countries, and this is true in some cases, there is substantial evidence that suggests strategic, political, and welfare interests of the donors are driving forces behind aid.
-Maizels and Nissanke (MN 1984), and McKinlay and Little (ML, 1977) have conducted studies to analyze donors’ motives.
-From these studies they found that US aid flows are influenced by military as well as strategic factors.
-British and French aid is given to countries that were former colonies, and also to countries in which they have significant investment interest and strong trade relations.
+While it is commonly believed that foreign aid is motivated by altruism, substantial evidence indicates that strategic, political, and military interests of donors are driving forces behind aid.
+This includes an intentional inculcation of domestic economic dependency on foreign aid, establishing leverage for foreign political intervention; McKinlay and Little found that US aid allocation can be best modeled with an imperialist framework.
+British and French aid is given to former colonies, and to countries in which they have significant investment interest and strong trade relations.